Our definitive guide to commercial printing presses

 Web offset – Heatset or Coldset

-Web offset printing is a fast and economical print process for high volume or high pagination print products such as magazines, direct mail catalogues and holiday brochures.
-Web offset printers are great for larger print runs or higher paginations because the printing and folding happens in-line.
+Web offset printing is a fast and economical print process for high volume or high pagination print products.
+Typically magazines, direct mail catalogues and holiday brochures are printed using this process and tend to use a lighter weight (sub 70gsm) paper stock.
+Its a great process for larger print runs or higher paginations because both printing and folding happens in-line.
 Web offset presses can be configured to produce press finished (trimmed and bound) magazines or catalogues.
-Typically these press finished products tend to be using a lighter weight (sub 70gsm) paper stock.

 Heatset web offset uses an oven to dry the ink on the paper as it is printed, which creates a glossy finish because the ink isn’t absorbed into the paper.
 The heat can cause the paper to flute or ripple slightly and web growth can occur after the paper has been cut to size.
 Web growth happens over a period of time, occurring as moisture is reabsorbed by the heatset printed paper .
 This can lead to the paper expanding slightly in comparison to a sheetfed printed cover.